genomicsclass/book/pages/rnaseq_gene_level.md

 RNA-seq is a valuable experiment for quantifying both the types and the amount of RNA molecules in a sample.
 We've covered the basic idea of the protocol in lectures, but some early references for RNA-seq include [Mortazavi (2008)](#foot) and [Marioni (2008)](#foot).

 In this lab, we will focus on comparing the expression levels of genes across different samples, by counting the number of reads which overlap the exons of genes defined by a known annotation.
 As described in the lecture, this analysis sets aside the task of estimating the different kinds of RNA molecules, and the different isoforms for genes with multiple isoforms.
-One advantage of looking at these matrices of raw counts is that we can use statistical distributions to model how the variance of counts will change when the counts are low vs high.
+One advantage of looking at these matrices of counts is that we can use statistical distributions to model how the variance of counts will change when the counts are low vs high.
 We will explore the relationship of the variance of counts to the mean later in this lab.

 ## Counting reads in genes

 In this lab we will examine 8 samples from the airway package, which are from the paper by [Himes et al](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4057123/): "RNA-seq Transcriptome Profiling Identifies CRISPLD2 as a Glucocorticoid Responsive Gene that Modulates Cytokine Function in Airway Smooth Muscle Cells".

 This lab will focus on a summarized version of an RNA-seq experiment: a count matrix, which has genes along the rows and samples along the columns.
 The values in the matrix are the number of reads which could be uniquely aligned to the exons of a given gene for a given sample.
 We will demonstrate how to build a count matrix for a subset of reads from an experiment, and then use a pre-made count matrix, to avoid having students download the multi-gigabyte BAM files containing the aligned reads.
+A new pipeline for building count matrices, which skips the alignment step, is to use fast pseudoaligners such as Sailfish, Salmon and kallisto, followed by the [tximport](http://bioconductor.org/packages/tximport) package.
+See the package vignette for more details.
+Here, we will continue with the read counting pipeline.

 First, make variables for the different BAM files and GTF file.
 Use the `sample.table` to contruct the BAM file vector, so that the count matrix will be in the same order as the `sample.table`.